h-morgan/hntpy/docs/README.md

 For requests that have the potential to return large amounts of data, there is the option to provide a `gen=True` argument to the method, which will yield the data in batches (rather than compile and return one single large list).
 By default, `gen` parameter is set to `False` for all methods.

 To see available return types for specific methods, see method definitions in the respective module's documentation page.

+## Blockchain data note

+Depending on the amount of data these requests have to return, you may need to wait a bit while the requests complete.
+In instances where there are many pages of data being returned from the Helium API, these requests can sometimes take minutes if a generator is not used.